Journal Writing Ideas: Fusing Art with Words

 - Mix journal writing and art within the pages of your notebook.
 Draw a little, write a little.
 Let the words run over the pictures and vice versa.
 Use light-colored markers to create big, bold shapes and then fill the shapes with words.

 You can add more art to your journal, too.
 Jot down your favorite song lyrics.
 Describe a favorite piece of music.
 Include your favorite photography.
-Allow all of the arts to come together by merging journal writing with other creative forms of expression.
+Allow all the arts to come together by merging journal writing with other creative forms of expression.

 Do you have any journal writing tips?
 Got any writing ideas to add or experiences to share?
 Leave a comment, and keep writing!